itsmemayank/PracticalGit/README.md

 # PracticalGit
-Git is a distributed version control system.
+Git is a Distributed Version Control system.
+Git was created by Linus Torvalds in 2005.